 - Automating Process and Technology Efficiently

 Number eight is automating process and technology efficiently.
-If you run a technological product of course the more, you automate the better it gets like for a former clients of ours.
-He had 30 writers full time editorial process.
+If you run a technological product, of course, the more, you automate the better it gets like for a former client of ours.
+He had 30 writers of full-time editorial process.
 And he said, “Well, I really wish there was a way to save some time.”
 So we did some R&D and so on.

 - Generating profit

 Number nine is generating tons of profit.
 Of course, in the first 8 steps are a plus, you’re going to make a living and you’re going to grow steadily.

 - The Exit

 Number ten it’s usually the eggs.
 So, I’m just going to sum them up once again.
 So, you have the idea you have the founding team you have a product market fit which is, of course, important, some selling mechanism sales marketing, PR, a strong recruitment strategy, the ability to claw some investment, a robust growth plan, automating process and tech efficiently, tons of profit and exit.
 So that’s kind of the story of most successful startups that were led to an exit.
 Right.

 So if you think about it and when we get to the initial point of just having an idea the idea itself isn’t really worth anything, but if you have a lot of ideas so if you’re one of those people with tons of ideas you basically have two different ways to make it happen the first one is learning a lot about all the other aspects so you have an idea along but this idea hasn’t been validated with the market.
 You don’t really think about the founding team about recruitment about sales growth or anything of that list.

 It’s not really going to be worth anything right.
 It’s just not going to work.
 And that’s extremely important.
 So, the more you know about the rest of the process the easier it is to create and spark ideas that are helpful and that can fit specific business needs and that’s super important.